+The MSc International Business and Strategy aims to bring reality into the classroom.
 In many sessions there will be a mix of discussion, group exercises and case studies, enabling you to engage with theories and concepts and reflect on how these apply in practice.
-You will have opportunities to make presentations and to work on a variety of group tasks, both assessed and non-assessed.
+You will have plenty of opportunities to hone your presentation skills and to work on group projects.

 The wide range of subjects covered – and the topicality of the issues under discussion – means that you will be expected to read widely, both in the academic literature and in the world press.
-The University library, with its extensive range of books, journals and database resources, is an important starting point, and you are likely also to be using a range of other internet-based resources.
+The University library, with its extensive range of books, journals and database resources, is an important starting point, and you are also likely to be using a range of other internet-based resources.